rodrigofontesdev/pizza/README.md

 A restaurant dashboard to track metrics such as revenue by period, daily and monthly orders, best-selling products, manage orders, and much more.

-The purpose of this project is to develop an application without using any framework, relying solely on React to integrate our front end with a back end via REST API.
+The purpose of this project is to develop an application without using any framework, relying solely on React to integrate our front-end with a back-end via REST API.

-# Prerequisites
+## Prerequisites

 - Bun
 - Node.js